-The principle of Sankofa has always been here, present on 52nd Street, but it started in ancient Nubia, in Egypt, before moving to West Africa, and going down to the markets in Brazil with the African slave trade.
-We can look at economic development in a historical way and conquer the things that have been holding us back, like racism, if we look to that ancient principle of Sankofa to solve problems.
+The principle of Sankofa has always been here, present on 52nd Street, but it started in ancient Nubia, in Egypt, before moving to West Africa, and going down to the markets in Brazil with the

+African slave trade.
+We can look at economic development in a historical way and conquer the things, like systemic racism, that have been, and continue to, hold us back if we look to that ancient principle of Sankofa to solve problems.
 How do you solve issues?
 How do you bring people together?
 Socially and economically, there is a lot of potential in collaborative economics, in trading together and being fair, and it's rooted in principles that allow everyone to have a sense of sovereignty.
-Before the chains, before corporate business models, that was done through family businesses.
+Before the chains, before corporate business models, the principles of sovereignty were shared and celebrated through family businesses.
 But you can still retain a sense of that through your independence with your own family, teaching skills, teaching trades.
-And there is a spiritual context in legacy, something you discover throughout your life experience.
+And there is a spiritual context in this legacy, something you discover throughout your life experience.

-There's really something for everyone in this project in terms of sovereignty, whether it's the children, teaching them how to make jewelry, printing T-shirts, offering them internships at businesses and opportunities to engage.
-We are supporting different events at Malcolm X Park, and even after the festival we've met with the Friends of Malcolm X Park about how to sustain and continue the vending, something that was discussed at the workshops presented at the Philadelphia Area Cooperative

-Alliance, who already agreed to help establish a co-op for vendors.
-So you know, it's organic.
-Really for me, the process throughout has been organic, and thoughtful, and intentional.
+When we think about sovereignty, there's really something for everyone in this project, including the children, whether it's teaching them how to make jewelry, or printing T-shirts, and offering them internships at businesses.
+We are supporting different events at Malcolm X Park, and even after the 52nd Street festival, we met with the Friends of Malcolm X Park to talk about how to sustain and continue vending along the corridor, something that was discussed at the workshops presented at the Philadelphia Area Cooperative Alliance, who has already agreed to help establish a co-op for our vendors.
+So, in this way, it's organic.
+Really, for me, the process throughout this project has been organic, thoughtful, and intentional.